Bombing of Sofia in World War II: 10 January 1944

 Sofia suffered another bombing on 10 January 1944, carried out consecutively by 143 American B-17s during the day and 44 RAF Wellingtons (during the night).
 448 buildings were destroyed.
 611 were wounded.
 During the daylight raid by the B-17s, Bulgarian fighters shot down six of the bombers and three escorting P-38 fighters for the loss of one aircraft.

 16 March 1944

-During the night 50 British bombers attacked Sofia.
+During the night 50 RAF bombers attacked Sofia.
 58 people were wounded and 72 buildings were destroyed.

 24 March 1944

-During the night about 40 British bombers attacked Sofia.
+During the night about 40 RAF bombers attacked Sofia.
 There were no casualties.

 30 March 1944

 The most severe bombing of Sofia ever occurred on 30 March 1944.
-Some 450 American and British heavy bombers escorted by 150 fighters attacked the city center of Sofia, destroying 3575 buildings.
+Some 450 American and British heavy bombers escorted by 150 Allied fighters attacked the city center of Sofia, destroying 3575 buildings.
 Over 3000 high explosive bombs and 30000 incendiary bombs were used.
-Bulgarian fighter aircraft intercepted the attackers, shooting down eight bombers and two fighters for no losses in return.
+Bulgarian fighter aircraft intercepted the attackers, shooting down eight Allied bombers and two American P-38 Lightning fighters for no losses in return.
 The casualty figures were relatively modest due to preliminary evacuation of the civilians.
-The targets of the bombing were neither military installations, nor armed forces, but historical central Sofia.
+The bombing raid targeted the city center of Sofia.